2024-25 Catalogs

 Credit Hours: 3

-Prerequisites: ECONOM 3251 or ECONOM 4351 and (STAT 2200 or STAT 2500) or equivalent
+Prerequisites: ECONOM 3251 or ECONOM 4351 and (STAT 2200 or STAT 2500 or ECONOM 3271) or equivalent

 ECONOM 7361: Comparative Economic Systems

-(cross-leveled with Econom 4361).
+(cross-leveled with ECONOM 4361).
 Study of capitalism, market socialism, and central planning.

 Credit Hours: 3